 Refinancing With an FHA Loan

-Many home buyers consider an FHA loan (Federal Housing Administration, a government agency that provides mortgage insurance on qualifying loans) when they purchase a home… but did you know you can also refinance an existing loan into an FHA loan?
-FHA loans offer a number of advantages:
+Many home buyers consider an FHA loan (Federal Housing Administration, a government agency that provides mortgage insurance on qualifying loans) when they purchase a home.
+But did you know you can also refinance an existing loan into an FHA loan?
+FHA loans offer several advantages:

 - Qualifying is Often Easier.
 Because the FHA insures your mortgage, many lenders offer relaxed terms so qualifying is easier (after all, that's the point of FHA programs).